babelomics/impuSARS/README.md

 # impuSARS: SARS-CoV-2 Imputation

 This repository contains a novel tool called impuSARS to impute whole genome sequences from partially sequenced SARS-CoV-2 samples.
-Additionally, impuSARS provide the lineage associated to the imputed sequence.
+Additionally, impuSARS provides the lineage associated to the imputed sequence.

 ## <a name="TOC">Table of content</a>
  * [Quick start](#quickstart)